pfheatwole/thesis/meta/outline.rst

 Future work
 ===========

-* Survey the remaining steps
+..
+Review the steps (from data generating to the predictive model) and survey the open questions / remaining work for each step.

    * Summarize the tidbits I've learned and open questions I know about?

    * Maybe call these *resources*; they're incomplete, but still useful.

 Paraglider model